 “I guess,” she said, her voice tired and resigned.
 She drifted off in that direction.

 A few times when she was working for me, Holly rose from her seat, silent and unnoticed, then floated about in a daze.
 For no reason at all she might load a tray with glasses and glide around the room with it.
 Eventually I’d glance over and see this glass-carrying phantom, who had enough of a tendency to drop things when she was at her seat.
 Racing over, I’d whisk the tray from her hands, waking her from her reverie.

 “Well, what were you doing with all these glasses?”

 Work never held Holly’s attention, but the workfloor radio sometimes did.
 When a lyrical song like the Beatles’ “Norwegian Wood” came on, she’d remain slumped in her chair, but would provide accompaniment by fading in and fading out with low, vaguely melodic moans.

-I never saw anything that was important to Holly, anything that really mattered.
+I never saw anything that was important to Holly, anything she really cared about.
 Along with several other supervisors, I once spent a day at her group home.
-While the other residents saw this as a rare opportunity to show off their rooms and their prized possessions and their expertise in cooking, Holly found it all rather dull.
+While the other residents saw this as a rare opportunity to show off their rooms and their prized possessions and their expertise in cooking, Holly found it all pretty dull.
 Curled up in one of the living room chairs, she spent the day in her robe, wearied by the endless parade of TV shows she was doomed to watch.